Gather your friends into teams of 3 – 5; spread the word! TCHC is looking for 500 volunteers.

 A: Annual counts help us understand the changing trends, extent, and nature of homelessness in our community.
 The data is also used to measure the progress we are making in ending homelessness.
 Homeless counts take place across the United States during the last 10 days of January to provide the nation with comparative and longitudinal information on the nature and extent of homelessness.
 It is easiest to locate people who are homeless when it is cold, late at night, and at the end of the month.

-While exploring an assigned geography, volunteers will be needed to drive, navigate, record areas that have been canvassed.
-When interviewing people who are homeless, volunteers record answers to survey questions, hold flashlights to provide lighting, make notations on route maps, and monitoring the group’s location and surroundings.
+While exploring an assigned route, volunteers will be needed to drive, navigate, record areas that have been canvassed.
+When interviewing people who are homeless, volunteers record answers to survey questions, hold flashlights to provide lighting, and monitoring the group’s location and surroundings.

 A: Your team will need: